Enrolments and Graduation - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 10. Interruption to Enrolment for Required Medical Leave

-10.1 Subject to the provisions of the Anti-Discrimination Act 1991 (Qld), where the Pro-Vice Chancellor (Students) and the Head of School are of the opinion that the state of health of any student gives cause for concern, the Pro Vice-Chancellor (Students) may refer the matter to the Deputy Vice-Chancellor (Academic) who will take such action as is considered necessary to safeguard the welfare and safety of the student, the University, its staff or students, or any other associated parties.
+10.1 Subject to the provisions of the Anti-Discrimination Act 1991 (Qld), where the Academic Registrar and Director, Student Services and the Head of School are of the opinion that the state of health of any student gives cause for concern, the Academic Registrar and Director, Student Services may refer the matter to the Deputy Vice-Chancellor (Academic) who will take such action as is considered necessary to safeguard the welfare and safety of the student, the University, its staff or students, or any other associated parties.

 11. Attendance type (full-time/part-time)